zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/libraries/ef-utilities.md

 ## Definition

-Entity Frameworkis quite fast in many cases, but doing CRUD operations over many entities is slow. **EntityFramework.Utilities** provides some batch operations to solve this problem.
+Entity Framework is quite fast in many cases, but doing CRUD operations over many entities is slow. **EntityFramework.Utilities** provides some batch operations to solve this problem.

 ## Utility Methods